 Castle Gateway - In November 2023 Executive agreed the way forward to deliver some of the masterplan proposals, and work has now commenced to revise designs for the Castle / Eye of York and assess the potential for the delivery of Affordable Housing at Castle Mills.
 The strategic importance of St George's Field as a parking location was acknowledged and proposals for improving parking provision there, with coach drop off facilities, are being progressed.
-The proposals, including a business case, must be reported back to Executive for approval prior to delivery.
+The proposals will be included in the business case, which will be reported to the Executive for approval in September 2025.